BiancaNiemann/ecommerce-product-page/README.md

 Your users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page - DONE
-- Open a lightbox gallery by clicking on the large product image
+- Open a lightbox gallery by clicking on the large product image - DONE
-- Switch the large product image by clicking on the small thumbnail images (done)
+- Switch the large product image by clicking on the small thumbnail images - DONE
-- Add items to the cart
+- Add items to the cart - DONE
-- View the cart and remove items from it
+- View the cart and remove items from it - DONE

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.